 - Largest Child Safe Guarding Lesson – Guinness Book of World Records, 2017

 - Harvard Humanitarian Award (Harvard University) – 2015

 - Wallenberg Medal for his work against exploitation of child labour – University of Michigan, 2002

 Thus, his fearless advocacy towards the elimination of all types of child exploitation and unrelenting efforts for making the lives of millions of children better, Kailash Satyarthi has become a stalwart reformist and has received recognition worldwide!
 Satyarthi may not have many degrees or professional certificates in his name, but he has worked towards providing education to all.
 We, at Leverage Edu, believe in the same and thus aim to help you start your career in the right way.
-Reach out to our experts through an e-meeting and get answers to all your career-related queries!
+Reach out to our study abroad consultants through an e-meeting and get answers to all your career-related queries!